 Obtaining the right licenses is an essential step in launching your cleaning business.
 By law, your business may need 1 or more licenses.
 Failure to obtain them can result in costly fines.
 You can understand your licensing obligations and ensure compliance by speaking to the relevant licensing authorities or a lawyer.

 Whether running a small house cleaning company or a commercial cleaning business, Connecteam is the ideal solution for streamlining your operations, including keeping track of license documents and renewals.
-Our all-in-one app offers various features tailored to the cleaning industry, including time tracking, employee training, cleaning checklists, and more.
+Our all-in-one app offers a range of features specifically tailored to the cleaning industry, including time tracking, employee training, cleaning checklists, and more.

 Try Connecteam for free today.